aswin-jacob-thomas/smartcity-localization/README.md

 * Can process data in parallel
 * Support various languages like Javascript, java, python, c#

-## First install all the dependencies in a folder and then zip the site-packages [aws-link](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html#python-package-venv)
+## First install all the dependencies in a folder and then zip the site-packages
+### [aws link describing the process]](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html#python-package-venv)

 ```
 python3 -m venv v-env